lfr/lfr.github.io/fun/_posts/2020-12-13-the-40-year-old-logging-virgin.md

 Whatever the reason, today I have this project that I lone wolf, and it's in dire need of logging.
 It processes an incoming stream of data and generates thousands of API calls that do what they're supposed to, most of the time.
 When something happens to those calls outside of 'most of the time', a discussion takes place between me and the fine folks responsible for the target API.

-These discussions often turn into someone asking me for some useless piece of additional information, seemingly to delay having to deal with it.
-One of their most effective delaying methods consists of asking me for a list of all the API requests in the hour leading to the incident.
-I mean, if they can't properly investigate API issues without the content of the requests, shouldn't *they* be logging them? 🤔
+These discussions often turn into someone asking me for some useless piece of additional information, seemingly to delay having to do any work.
+One of their most effective delaying methods consists of asking me for a list of all API requests in the hour leading to the incident.
+If they can't properly investigate API issues without the content of the requests, shouldn't *they* be logging them? 🤔

 As often is the case, who should do something matters less than whose problem it is.
-In this case they could just ask me for these logs so they were getting them for free and there was no way they were going to spend a dime logging anything.
+In this case they could just ask me for these requests so it was definitely my problem.
 It was up to me to log their own API activity for them so that they could peruse it at their leisure.
 Sigh.

 ## Poor man won't help you